 Use Hotjar Recordings to see how visitors interact with your product page, where they click, and how often they’re scrolling up and down.
 In addition to checking the recordings where visitors viewed the product page and bounced, use the ‘URL contains’ function to review longer journeys where people saw it in addition to others, which gives you a better sense of the overall context around their actions:

 If their actions are still unclear (and they may well be), continue the investigation by placing an on-page survey after a 30-40 second delay and ask them what information they’re still looking for:

 When researching why people abandon your site, Hotjar CEO David Darmanin recommends focusing on a group he calls ‘the undecided explorers’: potential customers who fit your ideal customer profile but require additional persuasion before committing.

 Your job is to find out why these prospects aren’t making it through to more than one page of your website; one way to do it is to run a post-purchase survey and ask your newly converted customers what almost made them not convert.
 It’s possible that the barriers they managed to overcome are proving too difficult for other, less motivated visitors—and armed with this knowledge, you can proceed to fix whatever needs fixing for everybody who comes to your site in the future.

-Tip #8: inspire visitors to browse
+8. Inspire visitors to browse

 Not everyone will fall in love with the first product they see on your website; if they can’t find what they’re looking for, they may quickly click away.
 However, in Rachel Jacobs’ experience, you can still incentivize them to stay by helping them discover other products they might want or need.
 This is known as cross-selling: a sales tactic that aims to increase sales by suggesting additional, related, or complementary items to a customer.